How To Set Default Date in Power Apps Date Picker?

-Apart from setting the default date as the current date, the Power Apps Date picker control allows us to set a different date as the default date.
+Power Apps Date picker control allows us to set a different default date in addition to the current date.

 To set a different date as the default, follow these steps: